durgesh4747/durgesh4747/README.md

 ## Hi there 👋

-Here are some ideas to get you started:
+I am Durgesh Sutariya.
+I am from Godhra,Gujarat.
+Currently I am BCA Student studying in Sigma University, Vadodara.
+Currently, I am Learning full Stack Development & C Language.
+You can check on My  Projects that I have been developing from the Beginning.

+## ✨About Me:

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning Full Stack Development and C Language.
-- 👯 I’m looking to collaborate on ...
+👯 I’m looking to collaborate on beginner-friendly projects and open-source initiatives.
-- 🤔 I’m looking for help with ...
+🤔 I’m looking for help with understanding frameworks and best coding practices.
-- 💬 Ask me about ...
+💬 Ask me about my learning journey or tips for getting started in tech!
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 ## 🌐 Socials: